-All these observations show that in nature there are situations where bodies exert influence on others at a distance.
+In short, in nature there are situations where bodies exert influence on others at a distance.
 The space surrounding a body exerting such an influence is said to contain a field.
-A (physical) field is thus an entity that manifests itself by accelerating other bodies in a given region of space.
-A field is space that changes momenta.
+A (physical) field is an entity that manifests itself by accelerating other bodies in a given region of space.

+▶ A field is space that changes momenta.

 If you prefer, a field is space that exerts forces.
 Or again, a field is space with some extra structure.
 Despite this extra structure, fields, like space, are invisible.
+The three objects just mentioned produce three types of fields.

-The field surrounding the mineral found in Magnesia is called a magnetic field and the stones are called magnets.
-The field around amber - called ἤλεκτρον in Greek, from a root meaning 'brilliant, shining' - is called an electric field.
-The name is due to a proposal by the famous English physician and part-time physicist William Gilbert (1544-1603).
+- 1. The field around amber called ἤλεκτρον in Greek, from a root meaning 'brilliant, shining' is called an electric field.
+The name is due to a proposal by the famous physician and part-time physicist William Gilbert (b.
+1544 Colchester, d.
+1603 London).
 Objects surrounded by a permanent electric field are called electrets.
-Electrets are much less common than magnets; among others, they are used in certain loudspeaker systems.
+Electrets are not so common; among others, they are used in certain loudspeaker systems.
+Electrets can be certain crystals or polymers. - 2.
+The field surrounding the mineral found in Magnesia is called a magnetic field and the objects producing a permanent field are called magnets.
+Most magnets, but not all, are made from metals. - 3.
 The field around a mobile phone is called a radio field or, as we will see later, an electromagnetic field.
 In contrast to the previous fields, it oscillates over time.
 We will find out later that many other objects are surrounded by such fields, though these are often very weak.
-Objects that emit oscillating fields, such as mobile phones, are called radio transmitters or electromagnetic emitters.
+Objects that emit oscillating fields, such as mobile phones or lamps, are called radio transmitters or electromagnetic emitters.
+Certain radio transmitters, as we will see, are already familiar from everyday life: lamps and lasers.

-Experiments show that fields have no mass.
-Without any material support, fields influence bodies over a distance.
-Fields are invisible.
-To make them imaginable, we just need to colour them.
-Some ways to colour electric fields are shown in Figure 4.
-These figures are the best way to imagine electric fields: they reproduce faithfully how the inventor of the field concept, Michael Faraday, imagined them.
+Experiments show that fields have no mass and no material support.
+Fields influence bodies over a distance.
+Since fields are invisible, to make them imaginable, we need to colour them.
+Ways to colour electric fields are shown in Figure 4.
+The colourings are inspired by the experiments with seeds or dust.
+Visualizations for magnetic and radio fields follow below.
+These figures are the best way to visualize electric fields; also the researcher who first proposed the field concept, Michael Faraday, used such images.